hyvor/laravel-filterq/README.md

 - `operator`
 - `value`

-### - Key
+### Key

-Usually, the key is a column name of a table.
+Usually, a key is a column name of the table.
 But, it can also be something else where you use a custom handler to create the `where` part in Laravel.

 It should match `[a-zA-Z0-9_.]+`.
 For example, `key`, `key_2`, `key.child` are valid.

-### - Operators
+### Operators

 By default, the following operators are supported.